hwbartle/BrandPage/README.txt

 If you would like to see a fully formed version of the site included, here is the uploaded version.
-Be advised, this is running an older version of the code with was laid out more explicitly http://www.broquet.co/pages/newbrands
+Be advised, this is running an older version of the code which was laid out more explicitly http://www.broquet.co/pages/newbrands